sakaki-/archlinux-on-b3/README.md

 ```
 [root@archb3 ~]# systemctl reboot
 ```
 And let the system shut down and come back up. **Don't** press the B3's back-panel button this time.
 The system should boot directly off the hard drive.
 You can now remove the USB key, if you like, as it's no longer needed.
-Wait 40 seconds or so, then from your PC on the same subnet issue:
+Wait 40 seconds or so, then from your PC on the same subnet (via the B3's `lan` or WiFi interfaces) issue:
 ```
-$ ssh root@192.168.1.129
+$ ssh root@archb3
-root@192.168.1.129's password: <type root and press Enter>
+Password: <type root and press Enter>
 [root@archb3 ~]#
 ```
-Of course, use whatever IP address you assigned earlier, rather than `192.168.1.129` in the above.
-Also, if you changed root's password in the USB image, use that new password rather than `root` in the above.
+Of course, if you changed root's password in the USB image, use that new password rather than `root` in the above.

 Once logged in, feel free to configure your system as you like!
 Of course, if you're intending to use the B3 as an externally visible server,  you should take the usual precautions, such as changing root's password, configuring a firewall, possibly [changing the `ssh` host keys](https://missingm.co/2013/07/identical-droplets-in-the-digitalocean-regenerate-your-ubuntu-ssh-host-keys-now/#how-to-generate-new-host-keys-on-an-existing-server), etc.